altocodenl/tagaway/readme.md

    11. `touchend` -> `touch end`

 2. General
    1. `initialize`: calls `reset store`, `read hash` and `retrieve csrf`.
-Finally mounts `E.base` in the body.
+Finally mounts `views.base` in the body.
 Executed at the end of the script.
 Burns after being matched.
 Also sets viewport width for zooming out in mobile.
    2. `reset store`: (Re)initializes `B.store.State` and `B.store.Data` to empty objects and sets the global variables `State` and `Data` to these objects (so that they can be quickly printed from the console).
 If its first argument (`logout`) is truthy, it also clears out `B.r.log` (to remove all user data from the local event log) and sets `Data.csrf` to `false` (which indicates that the current page should be `login`).
    3. `clear snackbar`: clears the timeout in `State.snackbar.timeout` (if present) and removes `State.snackbar`.
    4. `snackbar`: calls `clear snackbar` and sets `State.snackbar` (shown in a snackbar) for 4 seconds.
 Takes a path with the color (`green|red`) and the message to be printed as the first argument.
 As second argument it takes a flag `noSnackbar` that doesn't set a timeout to clear the snackbar.